CharissaHollister/ProfessionalPortfolioCRH/README.md

 -Update professional brand statement once written -Projects to share as they become available
--Add any smaller projects or ideas to other section as they become available
+-Add any smaller projects or ideas to other section as they become available -Update History and Credentials paragraph with additional information